 This rarely offered Hoya is a staff favorite here at Pistils.
 The complete name for this plant is Hoya sp. aff. burtoniae, because there's actually a lot of debate about the true identity of the plant.
-"Sp. aff." stands for species affinis, meaning it's potentially a new, yet to be described species that is similar, but not identical, to a named species (in this case, Hoya burtoniae).
+"Sp. aff." stands for species affinis, meaning it's potentially a new, yet-to-be-described species that is similar, but not identical, to a named species (in this case, Hoya burtoniae).
 Nomenclature aside, we absolutely love this Hoya's plump almond-shaped leaves that are slightly fuzzy, and often edged with reddish-brown (especially when sun-stressed).
 Hoya sp. aff. burtoniae is an easy grower that eventually produces clusters of pink flowers.

-• Light: Perfect for bright, indirect light
+• Light: Perfect for bright, indirect light.
+Some direct sun okay.

 • Considerations: Use a well-draining soil, and select a planter with drainage.
 Pet friendly!
+Read our Hoya journal entry for more information.

 WHAT TO EXPECT